 The Turkey Path Trail at Colton Point State Park in Ansonia, Pennsylvania is a difficult 2.7-mile out-and-back hike down the Grand Canyon of Pennsylvania to the banks of Pine Creek and features a large scenic waterfall.

 The entire hike itself is difficult due to the grade of the trail along with the rocks, roots, and skinny-width of the trail as it runs along very steep and tall hillsides.
 The trail winds downhill along switchbacks as it makes its way to the bottom of Pine Creek Gorge / the Grand Canyon of Pennsylvania, but is mostly secluded.
 If you're looking for a scenic hike near Wellsboro, Pennsylvania, check this trail out; however, if you only care about waterfalls, you're best bet is to hike back up after visiting the main falls.

 Connecting to Leonard Harrison State Park: If you want a longer day-hike and don't mind crossing Pine Creek, you can plan to continue the hike along the Turkey Path Trail at Leonard Harrison State Park.
-You'll need to wade across Pine Creek, where the water can be over 1-foot deep; however, the water is often not very strong, so the crossing is not too difficult.
+You'll need to wade across Pine Creek, where the water can be over 1-foot deep; however depending on the time of year, the water is often not very strong, so the crossing is not too difficult.
 Most people end up hiking out-and-back along each side of the Turkey Path instead of crossing Pine Creek though.

 Camping: There's one campsite and a large fire ring located directly next to Pine Creek where the trail reaches the banks of the creek.
 There's enough room for a couple of tents.

 Parking: Parking can be found about 100-feet from the trailhead.
 The parking lot can fit about 10+ cars or so, but is often empty.